1. Home

 Smart Search

-This guide explains how to use Smart Search to perform advanced, custom queries on any supported Open Data or Layer dataset you incorporate into your project.
-Smart Search enhances the precision, speed, and overall effectiveness of retrieving data for the Smart Site Plan Platform.
-By constructing a query with our intuitive GUI, users can instantly view and download tailored data directly onto the map.
+This guide explains how to use Smart Search to perform advanced, custom queries on supported Open Data or Layer datasets in your project.
+Smart Search improves the precision, speed, and effectiveness of retrieving data in the Smart Site Plan Platform.
+Using an intuitive interface, you can create queries to instantly view and download tailored data onto the map.
 This feature is available for Team Subscriptions or higher.

-• At the top of the Open Data container.
+• At the top of the Open Data container, select the Smart Search option.

-• Within a selected dataset‘s container.
-Clicking Smart Search here immediately activates querying for that specific source.
+• Within a selected dataset container, select the Smart Search option to immediately start querying that specific data source.

 Context Title / Menu

-At the top of the Smart Search panel, the Context Title identifies the active data source.
-For Open Data sources, a book icon appears to the left of the title, while for Layers, a stacked icon is displayed.
-If multiple sources are active and supported, a Context Menu will appear to facilitate a quick switch between them.
+The Context Title at the top of the Smart Search panel displays the name of the active data source.
+For Open Data sources, a book icon appears to the left of the title, while for Layers, a stacked icon is shown.
+If multiple supported data sources are active, a Context Menu allows you to switch between them quickly.

-• Context Title displays the name of the active data source.
+• The Context Title shows the name of the currently selected data source.

-• Context Menu allows you to rapidly change between Smart Search sources.
+• The Context Menu enables quick switching between available Smart Search data sources.

 Query Builder

-2. For example, if OBJECTID is chosen as the property, appropriate numeric operators will appear.
+2. For example, selecting OBJECTID as the property will display appropriate numeric operators.

-• Note: Choosing properties like Shape Area or Shape Length may offer an additional unit option, if supported by the data source.
+• Note: Properties like Shape Area or Shape Length may include an additional unit selection if supported by the data source.

-3. Select an Operator for your query.
-Operators adjust based on the data type of the property.
-Text fields support operators such as Equal to, Not equal to, Contains, Not contains, Starts with, and Ends with.
-Numeric fields offer options like Equal to, Not equal to, At least, At most, Greater than, and Less than.
+3. Choose an Operator for your query.
+Operators vary based on the property’s data type.
+Text fields support operators like Equal to, Not equal to, Contains, Not contains, Starts with, and Ends with.
+Numeric fields include options like Equal to, Not equal to, At least, At most, Greater than, and Less than.

-5. To add multiple conditions, click the Add button below the current rule.
-By default, new rules use the OR condition; click the condition button to switch to AND if needed.
+5. To add multiple conditions, select the button labeled Add below the current rule.
+New rules default to the OR condition; click the condition label to switch to AND if needed.

-• For example, you could search for records where Shape Area is at least 20,000 Sq Ft and PARCEL_TYPE equals ORDINARY.
+• For example, you could query records where Shape Area is at least 20,000 Sq Ft and PARCEL_TYPE equals ORDINARY.

-6. To combine multiple AND conditions with OR conditions, use Groups.
-Click the + icon at the bottom of the query builder to add a new group (defaulting to OR).
-Switch the condition to AND if required.
+6. To combine multiple AND and OR conditions, use Groups.
+Select the + icon at the bottom of the query builder to add a new group, which defaults to OR.
+Switch to AND if needed.

-8. Matching entities will be highlighted in bright yellow on your map.
-As you pan or zoom, new yellow entities appear dynamically based on your query.
+8. Matching entities will appear highlighted in bright yellow on the map.
+As you pan or zoom, new matching entities will dynamically appear based on your query.

 9. To download the displayed entities, refer to the Download Data/Save to Layers section.